Blue Ridge Journal

 True, we're still twenty months from the next U.S. presidential election, but by this time the field of candidates is usually overflowing.
 The present candidate pools are: Republicans about 20, Democrats about 2.
 What's up with the Dems?

-To date, only two fearless Democrats have dared to challenge the Clinton money machine; fortunately two candidates of good repute: former Baltimore mayor and Virginia governor Martin O'Malley, and former war hero, Secretary of the Navy, and senator from Virginia Jim Webb.
+To date, only two fearless Democrats have dared to challenge the Clinton money machine; fortunately two candidates of good repute: former Baltimore mayor and Maryland governor Martin O'Malley, and former war hero, Secretary of the Navy, and senator from Virginia Jim Webb.

 I am not a Democratic voter, but independent (as I think voters ought to be), though I've probably voted for more Democrats than Republicans.
 But I often vote for independent or small party candidates, since very often the candidates of the two major parties are, frankly, crooks – although we don't use that word in the U.S. for politicians who accept huge sums of money from supporters who are expecting something in return.
 So this year, seeing the mass of clowns who've announced on the Republican side (a third Bush!!, a gluttonous bully from New Jersey, and a bunch of science-denying true believers), I'm hoping to find a vigorous, experienced, and level-headed candidate among the Democrats.